Red-Bellied Piranha Care: The Complete Guide to Keeping Piranhas

 Piranhas are surprisingly skittish and appreciate cover and visual barriers.
 Driftwood, large rock formations, and dim lighting help them feel secure.
 Without adequate cover, they’ll stay in the corners of the tank and panic at sudden movements outside the glass.

-Live plants are generally not practical.
+Live plants are not practical.
 Piranhas will shred or uproot most plants.
-Some keepers have success with tough, fast-growing species like Anubias attached to driftwood, but consider most plants expendable.
+In my experience, keepers have success with tough, fast-growing species like Anubias attached to driftwood, but consider most plants expendable.
 Hardy, well-anchored decor that can withstand the occasional collision is the way to go.

 A dark substrate (sand or large gravel) helps reduce stress and brings out better coloring.
 Keep the lighting moderate to dim.
 Bright, bare tanks make piranhas nervous.